richardschoen/MonoOniLibrary/README.md

 `enabled=1`<br/>
 `gpgcheck=0`<br/>

-After creating the new repository, you can launch the **Open Source Package Management** utility in IBM ACS Client from the Tools menu and you'll see the new **Available Packages**.
+After creating the new repository IFS file **qsecofr.repo**, you can launch the **Open Source Package Management** utility from IBM ACS Client via the Tools menu and you'll see the new **Available Packages**.
 Select **mono-complete** and click the install option.
 This should complete the Mono install to the **/QopenSys/pkgs** folder location for apps installed by Yum on IBM i.

 # Installing MONOI library and creating MONO command objects